-In a year where social distancing, lockdowns and Zoom hangs have become the new normal, typical holiday and Christmas activities and gatherings may look different.
+In times where social distancing, lockdowns, and Zoom hangs have become the new normal, typical holiday and Christmas activities and gatherings may look different.

 What mightn’t change is the mountain of sugar you find yourself exposed to.

-While a little added sugar is okay, there is no need to go overboard!
+While a little added sugar is okay, it can be easy to go overboard!

-Here are a few ways to manage the intake of added sugar, and support your health overall, in order to avoid the post-festivity sugar (and energy) crash that so often accompanies these celebratory times.
+Here are a few ways to manage the intake of added sugar and support your overall health, in order to avoid the post-festivity crash that so often accompanies these celebratory, yet typically busy, times.

 Don’t drink sugar